gitrdm/gokando/docs/RACE_TESTING.md

 # Race Condition Testing for GoKando

-This document describes the comprehensive race condition testing suite for the GoKando miniKanren implementation.
+This document describes the race condition testing suite for the GoKando miniKanren implementation.

 ## Overview

-The race detection testing has been significantly enhanced from basic "smoke tests" to **robust, production-ready race detection** that can catch subtle timing-dependent race conditions.
+The race detection testing provides comprehensive coverage from basic smoke tests to intensive stress testing to detect race conditions under various scenarios.

 ## Testing Levels